paren-com/serene/README.md

 Examples: `:gql.Mutation.createUser/email`, `:gql.Mutation.createUser/firstName`

-## Rationale

-It is our experience that GraphQL is superior to REST for most APIs used for web and mobile applications.
-We also think that clojure.spec provides a good balance of expressiveness and strictness.

-GraphQL's type system provides a point of leverage for API providers and consumers.
-Because GraphQL schemas are introspectable, [GraphQL tooling](https://github.com/chentsulin/awesome-graphql#tools) tends to be very powerful.
-Some languages, like OCaml/Reason, can even [validate queries and response code at compile time](https://github.com/mhallin/graphql_ppx).

-If statically typed languages can leverage GraphQL to this extent, Clojure should be able to do even more.
-Serene aims to address this.

 ## How It Works

 Serene works in much the same way as [GraphiQL](https://github.com/graphql/graphiql) and other GraphQL tools; it uses GraphQL's introspection capabilities.